powerbuoy/image-zoom/README.md

-# Image Zoom

-Make your images zoom out of the page with this handy JavaScript snippet
+Make your images zoom out of the page with this handy JavaScript snippet.